Ddystopia/abakus/README.md

 # Abakus Machine

-This is implementation of Turing-Complete Abacus Machine on the top of Rusts typesystem.
+This is implementation of Turing-Complete Abacus Machine on the top of the Rusts typesystem.

 ## Example Program